sairis-ai/help-center/docs/admin/Courses/105-testing-&-refining-prompts.md

 **Prompt Engineering 105**

 ## Introduction
-Effective prompt engineering is an **iterative process** '97it requires continuous testing, analysis, and refinement to achieve **high-quality AI responses.** Even well-structured prompts may require **adjustments to improve accuracy, consistency, and efficiency.**
+Effective prompt engineering is an **iterative process**-it requires continuous testing, analysis, and refinement to achieve **high-quality AI responses.** Even well-structured prompts may require **adjustments to improve accuracy, consistency, and efficiency.**

 By following a **systematic testing cycle, evaluating key performance indicators, and troubleshooting common issues,** you can fine-tune your prompts to ensure **reliable, relevant, and optimized AI outputs** in Sairis.
 Additionally, **Blueprint management and maintenance strategies** help preserve best practices for long-term use.